KelvinHere/Yoga_Milestone_4/testing.md

 ### Running unit tests from the console
 Create a local deployment as explained on ['Local Deployment' section of readme.md](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/README.md#local-deployment)

-This apps unit tests use fixtures in the **profiles app**, for these to be loaded correctly the automatic creation of user profiles must be disabled in **Profiles app > models.py** the reciever decorator above `def create_or_update_user_profile` function must be commented out.
+This apps unit tests use fixtures in the **profiles app**, for these to be loaded correctly the automatic creation of user profiles must be disabled, do this by setting `RUNNING_UNIT_TESTS` in settings.py to `True`

-- To run all the tests
-    - From the console run `python3 manage.py test`
+- To run all the tests - `python3 manage.py test`

-- To run tests on an app, ie lessons app
-    - From the console run `python3 manage.py test lessons`
+- To run tests on an app, ie lessons app - `python3 manage.py test lessons`

-You can keep narrowing the search requirements down like `python3 manage.py test lessons.tests.test_views.test_create_lesson` for example, depending on directory structure.
+You can keep narrowing the tests run like this, `python3 manage.py test lessons.tests.test_views.test_create_lesson`

 ### My Unit Test Results
 ![UnitTests](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/design/tests/unit_tests_run_all.jpg "Unit Tests")

-## **Writing your own unittests**
+### **Writing your own unittests**

-!!!!!!!!!!!!!!!!!!!
+- Follow [Running unit tests from the console](#running-unit-tests-from-the-console) to create a local deployment of the app.
+- In settings.py set `RUNNING_UNIT_TESTS` to true, this will disable a view to allow fixtures to be loaded properly.
+- Create your unit tests in the app you want to test for example lessons.tests.test_mynewtests.py
+- Run the tests with `python3 manage.py test` to run the full test suite, or `python3 manage.py test lessons.tests.test_mynewtest` for just the example above.

 ## 2 - Manual Tests
 ***